MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 ## Agent insights

 The **Agent insights** section provides information about the latest KPIs, the health of queues, and the status of agents on a given day.
-The agent insights report<!--note from editor: Edit okay?
-"Report" seems to be parallel with the previous discussion.
-I'm a bit confused by the inconsistent use of "dashboard."
-Should we consistently call it the **Omnichannel intraday insights** dashboard, which consists of two tabs, which have various sections?--> consolidates conversations in both live chat and digital messaging platforms.
+The agent insights report consolidates conversations in both live chat and digital messaging platforms.

 An example of the **Agent insights** section is shown in the following image.